CJMki/cj-s-nodejs-express-boilerplate/README.md

 ### NOSQL - Elasticsearch

-- Kibana instance is added to the docker clust to visualize data
+- Kibana instance is added to the docker cluster to visualize data
 - Use username : elastic and password : root to login as security is enabled in the docker cluster
 ### SQL - Postgres